Ayan7858/DjangoAuction/README.md

   - `Pillow`
 - `Browser` (Preferably `Chrome`)

-### Setup
-- Clone the repo using `git clone https://github.com/Aadhieaswar/auction-web-app.git`
-- Using a Python virtual environment recommended
-- If you have `Python` installed but not `Django` or `Pillow`:
-  - run `pip3 install django pillow`
-- To run the website in a development server:
-  - `cd` into the repo and run `python3 manage.py runserver`

 ### Additional Setup
 - To create a super user for the website simply run:
   - `python3 manage.py createsuperuser`